Jada Pinkett Smith

 Charity

-Jada devotes a lot of time and resources to charity work.
-In 1996, she and Will Smith created the "Will and Jada Smith Family Foundation," which helps children from disadvantaged families and funds educational projects.
+Jada dedicates significant time and resources to charitable causes.
+In 1996, she and Will Smith created the "Will and Jada Smith Family Foundation," which supports underprivileged children and funds educational initiatives.

 In 2006, she donated a million dollars to the Baltimore School for the Arts, where she studied.